basantmandal/HK2_Vagrant_Magento2.4.4/README VagrantAppHub.md

 # HK2 Vagrant Magento2.4.4

 ## Introduction
 This Box is fully compatible for Magento 2.4.4.
 Includes Screenshot and Vagrantfile on how to use it.
+Detailed Information can be found at - [https://github.com/basantmandal/HK2_Vagrant_Magento2.4.4](https://github.com/basantmandal/HK2_Vagrant_Magento2.4.4)

 ## Prerequisites
 Vagrant 2.3.x